Ptero-Community-Docs/eggdocs/docs/egg-basics/egg-components.md

 Here you can select the base image the container will run, there are various images already available from the pterodactyl team in their [yolks repository](https://github.com/pterodactyl/yolks).

-You can also add multiple images, one per line, as well as add a display name.
+You can also add multiple images to let the user choose which image they want to run the egg in, one per line, as well as add a display name.

 Example: ``Display Name|ghcr.io/my/egg``

 ### Startup Command
 This is what command the container will run on each press of the Start button on the installed Server